rahulkashyap7557/Fermi-Pasta-Ulam-Tsingou-Chain-CUDA/README.md

 Compile using
 nvcc kernel.cu -o kernel -arch=sm_##

 In place of ##, use the compute capability of your card.
-For compute capability of 3.5, use -arch=sm_35
+Ex: For compute capability of 3.5, use -arch=sm_35